 Managed WordPress hosting is one of the most popular hosting options for WordPress websites.
 One downside is that it’s more expensive than non-managed hosting (though some options like Cloudways help keep that cost down).
-This raises the question: is managed WordPress hosting really worth the cost?
+This raises the question: is managed WordPress hosting really worth it?
 In this article, we’ll answer that question and provide a few options to consider.

 - 2 Non-managed WordPress Hosting

 - 3 What are the Advantages of Managed WordPress Hosting?

 - 4 What are the Disadvantages of Managed WordPress Hosting?